api3dao/contracts/.changeset/tasty-points-mix.md

 '@api3/contracts': major
 ---

-- Replace old GnosisSafeWithoutProxy deployments with deterministic contract deployments on mainnets
+- Replace GnosisSafeWithoutProxy deployments with deterministic ones on mainnets that they were deployed on non-deterministically
 - Remove deployments for unsupported networks